Here’s a scenario for you: You take care of your aquarium by the book but suddenly there’s a strange black fuzzy growth that’s covering everything.

 When this happens your pH will elevate, which is a really good sign that a poor CO2 level is your problem.

-Soon after the effect takes place the BBA will become weak and therefore an attractive snack for your algae eaters.
+Soon after the effect takes place the BBA will become weak and therefore an attractive snack for your algae eaters, if you have any.

 Two stones with one bird, so to speak.

-Aim for 20 to 25 ppm, granted that your Oxygen levels are in the healthy range.
+Anyway, back to CO2 injections the classic way, you should aim for 20 to 25 ppm of CO2, granted that your Oxygen levels are in the healthy range.

-Don’t forget that carbon may spike your phosphate.
+Don’t forget that carbon may spike your tank’s phosphate, but that’s not an issue when injecting CO2.

-4. Introduce black algae eating fish to your fish tank.
+4. Introduce black beard algae eaters to your fish tank.

 The true Siamese Algae Eaters (SAE for short) are known to feed on black algae.